Inpatient Rehab for Alcohol

 Will Insurance Pay for Treatment?

 Per the Affordable Care Act (ACA), most insurance companies do cover alcohol addiction treatment and mental health services in some way.10 Call the number on the back of your insurance card to know for sure what your insurance company will and won’t cover.
-Or you can get started online by filling out the form below.
+Or you can get started online by filling out the Verify Insurance form.

 If you don’t have insurance or your insurance doesn’t cover the entire cost of treatment, you may have other options such as state grants, sliding-scale fees, payment plans, and Medicare or Medicaid.